taodong/cloud-maven-plugin/README.md

 A variable element is defined as following:
 - name: variable name in source
 - required: is the variable is required
+- type: type of the variable, supported type: string, list and map.
+The value will be processed as string if type is missing
 - toolVars: variable name to pass into different build tools, current allow for property names inside: ansible, packer, terraform and terragrunt.
 ### Look up value in properties file
 To look up values in a properties file and pass them into the plugin, you need to define the following two properties in JSON